What to Look For in a Preschool: 7 Signs of High-Quality ECE

 “Clear communication between the staff, parents and children is evident” in a high-quality program, according to Ilkic.
 “There are signs hanging on the walls with info, staff make themselves available to meet with parents and other means like agendas, emails, and so on are in place for daily communications.”

 If you don’t see communication taking place via bulletin board or newsletter handout, don’t be afraid to ask the director how the school stays in touch with families.
 Some schools may use an app or other digital communication that isn’t as easy to spot on a tour—but a high-quality program will have a ready answer to this question!

 So-called “educational toys” aren’t something you’ll find in a high-quality preschool setting.
 Children in top-notch ECE programs will be “experimenting with materials, not worksheets,” Patel says.
 Open-ended materials encourage children to think creatively and explore their environment.

-The National Association for the Education of Young Children (NAEYC) recommends staying away from programs that use “worksheets, flashcards or toys that can be used just one way” and that offer “materials that don’t let children make choices and solve problems.”2 Instead, look for toys that can be played with in many different ways, like blocks, dress-up clothes, boxes and art supplies.
+The National Association for the Education of Young Children (NAEYC) recommends staying away from programs that use “worksheets, flashcards or toys that can be used just one way” and that offer “materials that don’t let children make choices and solve problems.”2 Instead, look for toys that can be played with in many different ways, like blocks, dress-up clothes, light tables, boxes and art supplies.